bergesinstitute/graf-method/style.md

 # Italics

 Use them for foreign words, like *hablar.* Lo mismo si la oración es en español y estamos hablando del verbo *to sing.*
+Use them as well when referring to a term itself, like the adverb *normally.*

 # Letters